AAFaiyaz/xmltodb/README.md

 php xmltodb app:all feed.xml
 ``

-6.To run the tests, use the following command:
+6. To run the tests, use the following command:

 ``
 php xmltodb test